cloudsoft/gemalto-dpod-examples/README.md

       1. (Optional) See 5.2 for creating a location, such as AWS which uses a keypair .pem file.

       2. (Optional) Replace the id_rsa files, which are used when setting up a user on a newly provisioned VM.
+         If you skip this step, the default id_rsa key from this repo will be used.

          ```bash
          ssh-keygen -t rsa -N "" -f docker/amp/ssh/id_rsa